top of page

 He was recovering from two brain tumours and had been out of the workplace for a number of years.
 He had always had an interest in the outdoors and gardening.

-He really enjoys the social interaction side of volunteering and the fortnightly trips to Tatton Park to work with the gardening team.
+He really enjoys the social interaction side of volunteering.

 Bursary